Towards Designing Cost-Optimal Policies to Utilize IaaS Clouds under Online Learning: Related Work

 \section{Related Work}

-In this paper, the online learning technique is used to learn the most-effective parameters for utilizing various instances.
-Jain {\em et al.} first enable the application of this approach to the scenario of cloud computing\footnote{The objective of this paper corresponds to a special case in \cite{Jain14P,Jain14} where the value of each job is larger than the cost of completing it.} \cite{Jain14P,Jain14}.
-They do not consider the problem of how to optimally utilize the purchase options in IaaS clouds and self-owned instances are also not taken into account.
-This approach is interesting partially due to that online learning not only does not impose the restriction of a priori statistical knowledge of workload, compared with other techniques such as stochastic programming, but also achieves a good performance only if effective scheduling policies can be proposed.
+In this paper, we use the online learning technique to learn the most effective parametric policy for utilizing various instances.
+Jain et al. were the first to consider the application of this approach to the scenario of cloud computing\footnote{The objective of this paper corresponds to a special case of \cite{Jain14} where the value of each job is larger than the cost of completing it.} \cite{Jain14}.
+However, they do not consider the problem of how to optimally utilize the purchase options in IaaS clouds and self-owned instances are also not taken into account.
+This approach is interesting because it does not impose the restriction of a priori statistical knowledge of workload, compared to other techniques such as stochastic programming.
+However, it can achieve good performances only if the potentially optimal scheduling policies are identified among all possible policies.
+Similar to our paper and \cite{Jain14}, cost-effectively executing deadline-constrained jobs in IaaS clouds is also studied in \cite{Song12b,Yao14a}.
+In particular, Zafer et al. characterize the evolution of spot prices by a Markov model and propose an optimal bidding strategy for utilizing spot instances to complete a serial or parallel job by some deadline \cite{Song12b}.
+Yao et al. study the problem of utilizing reserved and on-demand instances to complete online batch jobs by their deadlines and formulate it as integer programming problems; then heuristic algorithms are proposed to give approximate solutions \cite{Yao14a}.

-Cloud providers also offer reserved instances and users are billed for every hour during the entire prescribed term (usually very long, e.g., 1 or 3 years in Amazon EC2) that the tenant selects, regardless of whether the instance is running or not.
-Hence, reserved instances could also be viewed as a type of self-owned instances whose total fee for some term is fixed and charged before their use; hence, the proposed solution in this paper could also be applied to the case when a user has already purchased reserved instances.
-Here, how to determine the amount of reserved instances to be purchased is another problem that is not the focus of this paper.

-Similar to this paper and \cite{Jain14P,Jain14}, executing deadline-constrained jobs cost-effectively in IaaS clouds is also studied in \cite{Song12b,Yao14a}.
-In particular, Zafer {\em et al.} characterize the evolution of spot prices by a Markov model and propose an optimal bidding strategy to utilize spot instances to complete a serial or parallel job by some deadline \cite{Song12b}.
-Yao {\em et al.} study the problem of utilizing reserved and on-demand instances to complete online batch jobs by their deadlines and formulate it as integer programming problems; then heuristic algorithms are proposed to give approximate solutions \cite{Yao14a}.